codedbydimpal/Smartbite/readme.md

-# 🧠 Smartbite: AI-powered Fruit Detection & Nutritional Estimation
+# 🧠 Smartbite: AI-powered Fruit Detector & Nutrition Estimator

 Smartbite is an AI-based application built using YOLO (You Only Look Once) that identifies fruits from an uploaded image and provides an accurate nutritional breakdown per fruit based on a selected serving size.
 It also offers the option to download the analysis as a professional PDF report.